 Simulation in Suicide-Specific Clinical Training: Guidelines for Programs

-This document, intended for for universities and clinical training directors, contains guidelines for the development and implementation of simulation-based suicide clinical skills training.
+This document, intended for universities and clinical training directors, contains guidelines for the development and implementation of simulation-based suicide clinical skills training.
 The guidelines explore multiple facets of the use of simulation in suicide skills training, including:

 - The benefits of incorporating simulation-based learning